-- 1. Ensure the data entered in GUS is true, complete and accurate. - 2.
-Verify the entire loan package meets all SFHGLP requirements. - 3.
-The approved lender's underwriter must review and confirm the loan package meets SFHGLP requirements and underwrite the appraisal. - 4.
-Submit the file by GUS as a "Final Submission" to electronically transmit the loan application to the Agency. - 5.
-If the loan is a "Refer or Refer with Caution," the underwriter must determine if the borrower is creditworthy in accordance with SFHGLP credit policies and guidelines.
-If approved by the approved lender's underwriter, submit the file by

-GUS as a "Final Submission" to electronically transmit the loan application to the Agency.
-Full documentation files are required for loans receiving a "Refer" or "Refer with Caution" when using GUS.
+- 1. Ensure the data entered in GUS is true, complete, accurate, and supported by the documents retained in the lender's permanent loan file. - 2.
+The approved lender's underwriter must review and confirm the entire loan package meets SFHGLP requirements. - 3.
+The lender should verify all required documents have been successfully uploaded per Attachment 15-A, Loan Origination Checklist.
+Underwriting documents should be combined into a single black and white file.
+The appraisal report must be uploaded as a separate color file. - 4.
+Submit the file in GUS as a "Final Submission" to electronically transmit the loan application to the Agency. - 5.
+If the loan is a "Refer" or "Refer with Caution," the lender's underwriter must manually underwrite the loan to determine if the applicants are creditworthy, in accordance with SFHGLP credit policies and guidelines.
+If approved, the lender's underwriter will submit the file in GUS as a "Final Submission" to electronically transmit the loan application to the Agency.
+Additional documents are required for loans receiving a "Refer," "Refer with Caution" or "Full Documentation" recommendation.